-Central Texas, like other areas of the State, is experiencing drought conditions.
+Central Texas, like other areas of the State, is susceptible to drought conditions.
 Each of the Participants has adopted a water conservation and drought contingency plan and implements water restrictions for residents within its service area as conditions warrant.
-Metro Water Systems, Inc. (fka Metro H2O, Ltd.), as the wholesale water supplier to the Master District, provides water to the Master District in amounts sufficient to service the residents of the Master District, however, if the Master District drought conditions continue, water usage, rates, and revenues could be impacted.
+Metro Water Systems, Inc. (fka Metro-H2O, Ltd.), as the wholesale water supplier to the Master District, provides water to the Master District in amounts sufficient to service the residents of the Master District, however, if the Master District experiences drought conditions, water usage, rates, and revenues could be impacted.